chaosz0ne/chaoszone-website/site/index.md

 ---
-title: Under Construction
+title: ChaosZone
 ---

-## /!\\ Codeworks ahead /!\\

 Hello there!

-As the 37th Chaos Communication Congress draws nearer a greater overhaul of this page is in order.

-Come back soon for more Information on ChaosZone and its member hackerspaces.
+Here you will find more information on ChaosZone and its member hackerspaces.

-Posts from previous years:
+Our recent Posts:

 $partial("templates/post-list.html")$